monopole/volley/README.md

 $BERRY/bin/namespace --v23.namespace.root /${MT_HOST}:23000 glob -l '*/*'
 ```

-It should immediately return with no output, indicating an empty mount
+It should __immediately__ return with no output, indicating an empty mount
 table.
+If it's not fast, try pinging to confirm that the network is up.

 Later, when games are running, all game instances will appear
 in the table.